 There are a few different ways you can remove black mold from your shower

-There are a few different ways you can remove black mold from your shower, but we highly suggest making your own solution using an antibacterial soap.
+There are a few different ways you can remove black mold from your shower, but we highly suggest making your own solution using antibacterial soap.
 Antibacterial soaps like Dawn are a great way to kill existing spores since mold is a bacteria.
-We don’t suggest using bleach becuase it actually only opaques mold, and does not kill it.
+We don’t suggest using bleach because it actually only opaques mold, and does not kill it.
 Mold can still spread even when bleach has been used.